 Scott's sense of humor and generosity complete the package.
 Each Thanksgiving, he hosts us all for a wonderful dinner and will frequently invite us over for a game night (he has a 1987 edition of Trivial Pursuit that we've played a few times), or once, to sing together around the piano.
 He'll frequently go to shows with us or will come over for the Super Bowl or just to play games.
 I don't know that I could even identify any of my great-uncles, so I'm grateful for the relationship that he has with my kids.

 Scott is truly one in a million and one of the best people I know.
-Grateful his has been and continues to be a part of my life.
+Grateful he has been and continues to be a part of my life.

 Don't mind the purse